dahliamalkhi/dahliamalkhi.github.io/_drafts/block-stm.md

 S-4 lets re-validations of k-transactions, k > j,  proceed early while preserving SAFETY(j, k): if a k-transaction validation reads an ABORTED value, it has to wait; and if it reads a value which is not marked ABORTED and the j re-execution overwrites it, the k-transaction will be forced to revalidate again.

 S-4 enables essentially unbounded parallelism.
-It reflects more-or-less accurately the [Block-STM](https://arxiv.org/pdf/2203.06871.pdf) approach; for details, see the paper (note, the description above uses different names from the paper, e.g., ABORTED replaces “ESTIMATE”, initialExecutionDoneTo replaces “execution_idx”, validTo replaces “validation_idx”).
+It reflects more-or-less faithfully the [Block-STM](https://arxiv.org/pdf/2203.06871.pdf) approach; for details, see the paper (note, the description above uses different names from the paper, e.g., ABORTED replaces “ESTIMATE”, initialExecutionDoneTo replaces “execution_idx”, validTo replaces “validation_idx”).
 Block-STM has been implemented within the Diem blockchain core ([https://diem/diem](https://diem/diem)) and evaluated on synthetic transaction workload, yielding over 17x speedup on 32 cores under low/modest contention.